nodejs/node/doc/api/packages.md

   on native addons.
 This condition can be disabled via the [`--no-addons` flag][].
 * `"node"` - matches for any Node.js environment.
-Can be a CommonJS or ES module file. _In most cases explictily calling out the Node.js platform is not necessary._
+Can be a CommonJS or ES module file. _In most cases explictly calling out the Node.js platform is not necessary._
 * `"import"` - matches when the package is loaded via `import` or `import()`, or via any top-level import or resolve operation by the